 pandas is becoming a de-facto standard for data manipulation and analysis in Python.
 But it's not alone, many other projects are being developed to help in this task.
-In this talk pandas and its ecosystem will be presented.
+In this talk I will present some ideas on how to break pandas to have a healthier ecosystem.

 pandas is more than 10 years old now.
 In this time, it became almost a standard for building data pipelines and perform data analysis in Python.
 As the popularity of the project grows, it also grows the number of projects that depend or interact with pandas.